 Registered Clinical Counsellor #2410

-Joan has in interest in many art forms and in addition to her training and performing as a flutist and conductor, is a writer of scripts and poetry, and loves to make pottery on the wheel in her home studio.
+Joan is interested in many art forms and has performed as a flutist and conductor, is a writer of scripts and poetry, and loves to make pottery on the wheel in her home studio.
 Joan loves the natural beauty of the west coast and explores it most happily in her kayak or swimming (yes, in the ocean!).